-Herein we have demonstrated the results on the feasibility and safety of implementing a SDD pathway in men undergoing RARP and PLND at a high-volume Canadian centre.
-Case order (second case), older age and increased living distance were factors identified which decreased our likelihood to initiate a patient on the SDD pathway, while case order was the only predictor of SDD success.
-There were no significant differences in emergency department visits, or readmission revealing that same day surgery can be offered safely to patients undergoing RARP and PLND.
+Herein, we have demonstrated the results on the feasibility and safety of implementing a SDD pathway in men undergoing RARP and PLND at a high-volume Canadian center.
+Case order (second case), older age, and increased living distance were factors identified that decreased our likelihood to initiate a patient on the SDD pathway, while case order was the only predictor of SDD success.
+There were no significant differences in ED visits or readmission, revealing that same-day surgery can be offered safely to patients undergoing RARP and PLND.